Understanding Ammonium: A Deep Dive into its Dot and Cross Diagram

 Q5: Can ammonium be a base?

 A5: No, ammonium itself cannot act as a base under normal conditions.
-It is an acid because it can donate a proton (H⁺).
-However, ammonia, from which ammonium is derived, is a base.
+So it is an acid because it can donate a proton (H⁺).
+Even so, ammonia, from which ammonium is derived, is a base.

 Conclusion